jangroth/aws-certification-notes/devops-engineer-professional.md

 Amazon Redshift, and Amazon DocumentDB.
 Also, the service is extensible to other types of secrets, including API keys and OAuth tokens.
-In addition, Secrets Manager enables you to control access to secrets using fine-grained permissions and audit secret rotation centrally for resources in the AWS Cloud, third-party services, and on-premises.0
+In addition, Secrets Manager enables you to control access to secrets using fine-grained permissions and audit secret rotation centrally for resources in the AWS Cloud, third-party services, and on-premises.
 * Allows for easier rotation than SSM Parameter Store
 * Can trigger Lambda
 * Deeply integrates into RDS